PAAT (protein): Protein

-It functions via ATP hydrolysis, regulating homeostasis through balancing iron concentrations.

-It has a theoretical isoelectric point of 6, and a predicted molecular weight of 49.2 kDa.
-The ABC Transporter 1 domain mainly consists of beta sheets, while the C-terminus consists of mostly secondary structure and alpha helices.
-PAAT also has no disulfide bonds or oligomerization.

 PAAT Protein Diagram annotated for various post-translational modifications, domains, and other important features.

-Protein Sub-cellular Localization
+Subcellular Localization

-Computational tools PSORT II and DeepLoc both predicted PAAT to be primarily localized in the nucleus, with approximately 60% confidence.
-However, their secondary predictions differed: PSORT II suggested mitochondrial (17.4%) and cytoplasmic (13%) localization, while DeepLoc indicated a stronger cytoplasmic signal (41%).
-The absence of mitochondrial targeting signals and cleavage sites supports nuclear localization as the most probable.
+PSORT II and DeepLoc both predict mainly nuclear localization (~60% confidence).
+Their secondary predictions branch: PSORT II favors mitochondrial (17.4%) and cytoplasmic (13%) signals, while DeepLoc assigns a stronger cytoplasmic probability (41%).
+No mitochondrial targeting sequences or cleavage sites have been detected, which weighs against exclusive mitochondrial localization.
+WoLF PSORT confirms nuclear and cytoplasmic localization as the two primary compartments.
+Analysis of known interacting proteins similarly clusters in the nucleus and cytoplasm, with mitochondria as a secondary possibility.
 These predictions are consistent across orthologs.

-Further analysis was completed using WoLF PSORT and an analysis of the interacting proteins.
-Interacting proteins revealed nuclear and cytoplasmic localization, with the most relevant proteins being localized in those regions.
-WoLF also predicted for the nuclear and cytoplasm to be the highest.
-This would support the prediction that the protein is localized in both the cytoplasm and nucleus, with mitochondria being a potentially relevant localization as well.

 Protein Interactions

-The protein is experimentally known to interact with other specific ABC transporters, mainly ABCB7, ABCB8, and ABCB10.
-Additionally, the STRING database identified 10 proteins interacting with PAAT, including five with experimental evidence (CLTC, GDI2, CCDC91, NCKAP1, and LILRB4).
-Most showed co-expression, except TEX9, NADSYN1, and LILRB4, while all but POLR3F were supported by text-mining.
-Key interactors CLTC, NADSYN1, CYP2R1, and POLR3F were selected based on strong co-expression (via GEO microarray data) and functional links, particularly CLTC, which had consistent co-expression across studies.
-NADSYN1 and CYP2R1 may associate through the vitamin D pathway.
+PAAT is experimentally confirmed to interact with the mitochondrial inner membrane transporters ABCB7, ABCB8, and ABCB10, but not with ABCB1 or ABCG2.
+The STRING database identifies ten interacting proteins, five with experimental support: CLTC, GDI2, CCDC91, NCKAP1, and LILRB4.
+Most interactions are supported by co-expression data, except TEX9, NADSYN1, and LILRB4; all but POLR3F are text-mining supported.
+CLTC shows the most consistent co-expression across GEO microarray datasets.
+NADSYN1 and CYP2R1 may interact with PAAT through the vitamin D pathway.

 Post-Translational Modifications

-PAAT is predicted to undergo several post-translational modifications, including phosphorylation at multiple serine residues (e.g., S11, S150, S201), lysine acetylation at K25, and both N- and O-linked glycosylation.
-Degron motifs suggest regulation by SCF-βTrCP1 and APC/C complexes.
+PAAT is predicted to undergo phosphorylation at multiple serine residues (S11, S150, S201), lysine acetylation at K25, and both N- and O-linked glycosylation.
+Degron motifs are present for both SCF-βTrCP1 and APC/C complexes.
 Functional motifs include 14-3-3 and SH2 binding sites, a PP1 phosphatase docking site, and a nuclear export signal.
-No signal peptides, lipid anchors, or organelle-targeting sequences were detected.
+No signal peptides, lipid anchors, or organelle-targeting sequences have been detected.